Jason Josephson Storm: Japanese religions

 Much of Storm's early writing on Japanese religions built on his doctoral research.
 This writing particularly examined how the categories of religion, superstition, and science came to be constructed in Meiji-era Japan.
-For example, the paper "When Buddhism became a 'Religion'," one of Storm's most cited papers according to Google Scholar, examined the categorization of different aspects of traditional Japanese Buddhism as religion and superstition in the work of Inoue Enryō.
+For example, the paper "When Buddhism became a 'Religion'," one of Storm's most cited papers according to Google Scholar, examined the categorization of different aspects of traditional Japanese Buddhism as religion or superstition in the work of Inoue Enryō.

-In his 2012 book The Invention of Religion in Japan, Storm expanded this argument to examine how Japanese thinkers in the Meiji era adopted Western categories of religion, superstition, and science.
+In his 2012 book The Invention of Religion in Japan, Storm expanded this argument to examine how Japanese thinkers in the Meiji era adopted Western categories of religion, science, and superstition.
 Storm examined the origins of State Shinto in this light.
 The book also examined the confluence of Japanese religious thought, political theory, science, and philology in movements such as the Kokugaku.

 Kevin Schilbrack has associated The Invention of Religion in Japan with "Critical Religion" or the "critical study of religion", an approach in religious studies that challenges the stability of religion as an analytical category.
 Other thinkers in this movement include Talal Asad and Russell T. McCutcheon.
 Within this field, The Invention of Religion in Japan draws on insights from postcolonial theory and has been connected to Edward Said's Orientalism and Richard King's Orientalism and Religion.
 At the same time, Storm complicates Said's thesis, noting in particular that Japanese scholars adapted the concept of religion to their own ends and contributed to orientalist scholarship to position Japan as a culturally and intellectually dominant force in East Asia, including over Korea during Japan's colonization of the region.

 In his book introducing different concepts of religion, Benjamin Schewel claimed that Storm's work in The Invention of Religion in Japan made "major conceptual contributions" to what Schewel terms the "Construct Narrative" of the definition of religion.

 Other ideas developed in The Invention of Religion in Japan have been applied more broadly in religious studies.
 For instance, the ideas of hierarchical inclusion and exclusive similarity, which Storm coined to describe Japanese methods of conceiving religious difference, have been applied in research on South Asian religions.